jamsch0/jamsch0.github.io/_posts/2019-01-23-Help-Me-I-Have-No-Idea-What_Im-Doing.md

 date: 2019-03-23 20:00:00 +0000
 ---

-This is my first time blogging, so please be gentle with me - after all, I have no idea what I'm doing.
+*This is my first time blogging, so please be gentle with me - after all, I have no idea what I'm doing.*

----

 I recently started thinking again about a project idea that I've had for quite a while, and before I make too much progress I though I would start writing